Sports Humanitarian Group, Inc. dba Right To Play

 What are the organization's capabilities for doing this?

 Each of our 7 national offices serve as fundraising centers by raising funds from specific funding pools: Institutions, high net worth individuals, corporations, and targeted mass markets.
 Each office is primarily responsible in a single country for acquisition and stewarding all key donor relationships in these selected pools.
 By having national offices around the world, we can diversify our donors and maximize our potential gains.
 In terms of funding our expanded programming, we promote excellence in our stewardship model in order to meet our aspirations.
-We have a fully developed stewardship plan for all funding pools and centres, integrated across markets.
+We have a fully developed stewardship plan for all funding pools and centers, integrated across markets.
 Additionally, we utilize quality technology which enables enhanced and consistent donor engagement, stewardship and retention as well.

 What have they accomplished so far and what's next?